- Formula: HBr

-The hydrogen in hydrogen bromide formally is in the oxidation state 1.
+The oxidation number of hydrogen in hydrogen bromide is 1.

 Hydrogen bromide gas can be made in the laboratory by the bromination of tetralin (1,2,3,4-tetrahydronapthalene).
 The downside is that half of the bromine is lost.
 The yield is about 94% (that is, 47% of the bromine ends up as HBr).

 Hydrogen bromide gas may also be made in the laboratory by the reaction of concentrated sulphuric acid upon sodium bromide.
 However, a lot of the product is lost by oxidation with excess sulphuric acid to form bromine and sulphur dioxide.

 Hydrogen bromide may be made in the laboratory by the reaction between purified hydrogen gas and bromine.
 This is catalyzed by platinized asbestos and carried out in a quartz tube at 250°C.